 Concessional contributions to West State Super and Gold State Super are not capped, but they count towards your cap when making these contributions to a taxed scheme.
-For example, if you made $50,000 concessional contributions to West State Super (including your employer contributions) you would not be able to make any further concessional contributions to a taxed scheme (assuming you have no unused concessional contributions cap carry forward amounts available).
+For example, if you made $27,500 concessional contributions to West State Super (including your employer contributions) you would not be able to make any further concessional contributions to a taxed scheme (assuming you have no unused concessional contributions cap carry forward amounts available).

 There may be tax implications if you exceed your super contributions cap.

 For more information, speak with your adviser and read our Tax and super brochure.